 Bullying is the persistent desire to hurt others and can be verbal, mental or physical.
-This includes cyberbullying, prejudice-based and discriminatory bullying.
+This includes online bullying, prejudice-based and discriminatory bullying.
 At Great Sankey Primary we are keen to identify early signs of bullying and children are encouraged to tell a member of staff, a parent or friend.

-Important messages and learning are promoted to all children through the PSHE and RSE curriculum as well as through assemblies and our core school values.
+Important messages and learning are promoted to all children through the PSHE and RSHE curriculum as well as through assemblies and our core school values and British Values.